Nithya-sri-2008/Rainfall-prediction/README.md

 x_vis=x.filter(['TempAvgF','DewPointAvgF','HumidityAvgPercent','SeaLevelPressureAvgInches','VisibilityAvgMiles','WindAvgMPH'])
 ```

-plot a  graph between precipitation and attributes. created Create a subplot grid (3 rows, 2 columns, position i+1) inside for loop of ranfe contains no of columns in x_vis.And using scatter plot to predict the trend.
+plot a  graph between precipitation and attributes. created Create a subplot grid (3 rows, 2 columns, position i+1) inside for loop of range contains no of columns in x_vis.
+And using scatter plot to predict the trend.

 ```